nscarlyon/rails-recipe-project/spec-js.md

         *Recipe has many ingredients and comments.
 You can see this data rendered via JSON.*
 - [x ] Include at least one link that loads or updates a resource without reloading the page *The recipe new form creates a new recipe without reloading the page.*
-- [ ] Translate JSON responses into js model objects
+- [x] Translate JSON responses into js model objects *The recipe form translates the json response into a js model object*
-- [ ] At least one of the js model objects must have at least one method added by your code to the prototype
+- [x] At least one of the js model objects must have at least one method added by your code to the prototype *The recipe js object has a prototype method that displays its data in html form.*

 Confirm
 - [x ] You have a large number of small Git commits